 Fishing has been part of Austen Brown’s entire life.
 When he was eight years old, he began fishing with his father, gaining experience as a crew member and deckhand on boats up and down the West Coast.
 After getting his start with swordfish, Austen ran a boat in Alaska for nearly a decade, fishing for pollock and salmon, and most recently, he has run a longline boat in Hawaii, fishing for tuna.

-Austen recently decided to return to California to pursue a career fishing for swordfish.
+Austen decided to return to California to pursue a career fishing for swordfish.
 He purchased the necessary equipment, including a vessel, as well as the required federal permit from another fisherman.

 But California has other plans.
-California Senate Bill 1017, enacted in September of 2018, seeks to phase out the remaining permits for harvesting swordfish with drift gill nets, which are the only commercially viable gear.
-This would end swordfishing in the state, even though federal regulations expressly permit drift gill net fishing.
+California Senate Bill 1017, enacted in September of 2018, seeks to phase out the remaining state permits for harvesting swordfish with drift gill nets, which are the only commercially viable gear.
+This would purport to end swordfishing in the state, even though federal regulations expressly permit drift gill net fishing.
 (PLF successfully fought a misguided effort to end the federal authorization in another case.)